-Note: When set in the TServer section, this option defines the default value for all Routing Points.
-However, you can also set a value for this option on the Annex tab of DNs of type Routing Point in a section called TServer.
+When set at the T-Server Application level, this option defines the default value for all Routing Points.
+However, you can also set a value for this option at the DN level for DNs of type Routing Point.
 When set there, this value overrides the default value for the specific Routing Point.